NREL/Wattile/tests/fixtures/README.md

 - `use_case`: *str ("train", "prediction", "validation")*

-    - `train` - use case for training a model
+    - `train` - use case for training a model.
-    - `validation` - use case for validating an existing (previously trained) model
+    - `validation` - use case for validating an existing (previously trained) model.
-    - `prediction` - use case for applying data on an existing (previously trained) model for deployment purpose
+    - `prediction` - use case for executing predictions using an existing (previously trained) model in a production environment.

 - `num_epochs`: *int*